oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 ## 2.3 Message Format

-> The format proposed by Dave Kemp in [Language
+>  **NOTE**: The format proposed by Dave Kemp in [Language
 > Spec issue
 > #353](https://github.com/oasis-tcs/openc2-oc2ls/issues/353),
-> or similar, seems appropriate for use with
+> or similar, seems appropriate for use with pub/sub
-> pub/sub protocols.
-It encapsulates all of the
+> protocols.
+It encapsulates all of the needed information.
-> needed information.
-This draft MQTT Transfer Specification
+> This draft MQTT Transfer Specification anticipates the
-> anticipates the adoption of this message format and
+> adoption of this message format and utilizes its
-> utilizes its structure.
+> structure.

 OpenC2 messages transferred using MQTT utilize the `OpenC2-Message` structure containing the message elements